-Ewan Lawson was previously a Royal Air Force officer, initially as a policing and security specialist but in more recent years in a range of joint warfare appointments.
-Since graduating from the UK Advanced Command and Staff Course, his experience included tours as a joint operational planner, as the commanding officer of the UK Psychological Operations Group, as military faculty at both the UK and Kuwait Staff Colleges and as the first Defence Attaché at the British Embassy in South Sudan.
-His most recent military experience was within Joint Forces Command with responsibility for the development of cyber warfare capabilities.
+Ewan Lawson was previously a Royal Air Force officer.
+Since graduating from the UK Advanced Command and Staff Course, his experience included tours as a joint operational planner, as the commanding officer of the UK Psychological Operations Group, as military faculty at both the UK and Kuwait Staff Colleges and as the Defence Attaché at the British Embassy in South Sudan.
+His last role was in the development of cyber warfare capabilities.

-He has recently completed over four years as a Senior Research Fellow at RUSI working on the Martial Power programme with the Military Sciences group.
-During this period, he researched and published on information warfare, cyber security strategies, peacekeeping and African security issues.
+He completed over four years as a Senior Research Fellow at RUSI working on the Martial Power programme with the Military Sciences group.
+During this period, he researched and published on information warfare, cyber security strategies, peacekeeping, and African security issues.
 He also contributed to conferences and roundtables in these areas including disinformation in Ukraine and the potential security challenges of 5G.

 Currently based in South East Asia, he has published with the ICRC on military cyber operations and international humanitarian law, and with the NGO CIVIC on the protection of civilians from hybrid threats.
 He is a Teaching Fellow at the School of Oriental and African Studies in London, a visiting lecturer at the University of Stellenbosch and teaches at the Diplomatic Academy of Vietnam.